-- Visit Mac’s Money Centre website.
+- Visit the Mac’s Money Centre website.

-A wide variety of jobs are available to students across the campus as well as in the neighbouring community.
+A wide variety of jobs are available to students across the campus as well as in the community.
 Many University departments and the McMaster Students Union employ student staff.

 Various student job opportunities on campus can be found on: